khaydarian/spla/design/deficiencies.md

 There's (small) ground loops in the power layout, whch is maybe bad.
 The PCB layout recommends a "guard trace" which I don't know how to do correctly.

+_Note: Power layout definitely works (and in fact did so the first time, with zero issues)._

 ## schematic/pcb: Analog

 The analog block is by far the least competently-developed part of the design.
 The entire analog setup (ADCs + opamps) is based on my very limited understanding of analog electronics, so I might have done any number of things wrong and not realized so.
 It's possibly fixable by replacing some passives with other values, but there's no guarantee.